 - Are there long term effects from H2S exposure?

 - The importance of proper respiratory protection training and other Personal Protective Equipment training and use protocols

 - How to test and measure the concentration of hydrogen sulfide in the air?

 - The importance of using exhaust and ventilation systems

 - How to establish proper rescue procedures and information on safety lines, SCBA gear, and more

 - Best practices and other h2s safety tips when exposure to this gas it possible

 - The specifics necessary in any H2S related Emergency Action Plan

 - and much more

-Given the dangers of hydrogen sulfide, getting your employees the safety training that they need is critical.
-This H2S training kit will help your employees be aware of the safety protocols if deadly gas is present in their workplace.
+Given the dangers of hydrogen sulfide, getting your employees the effective training that they need is critical.
+This H2S certification training video will help your employees be aware of the safety protocols if this deadly gas is present in their workplace.
 Available as an English speaking DVD or USB stick.